Glossectomy

 A glossectomy is the surgical removal of all or part of the tongue.
 It is performed in order to curtail malignant growth such as oral cancer.
-Often only a portion of the tongue needs to be removed, in which case the procedure is called a partial removal, or hemiglossectomy.
-A midline glossectomy is a surgical reduction of the size of the base of the tongue (posterior tongue), sometimes used to treat sleep apnea.
+When only a portion of the tongue needs to be removed, the procedure is called a partial removal, or hemiglossectomy.
+When the entire tongue needs to be removed, the procedure is called a total glossectomy.
+A midline glossectomy is a surgical reduction of the size of the base of the tongue (posterior two-thirds of the tongue), sometimes used to treat sleep apnea.

+If the size of the resulting defect is too large, patients may have difficulty with speaking or swallowing.
+In this case, the patient may benefit from a free flap to restore volume in the missing portion of the tongue.